appdevdesigns/opsportal_docs/tutorials/ab_datatype/tutorial_step2.md

 - and give it a name:  `Cast`

 When the object is created,
-- click on the `Client` entry in the list, and your workspace will now show the current definition and content of that Object.
+- click on the `Cast` entry in the list, and your workspace will now show the current definition and content of that Object.
 - click the `[Add New Column]` button on the far right
 - hover your mouse over the `Choose Field Type` button
 ![AddColumnButton](images/step2_addNewColumn.png "Add New Column")